 Vendors may also offer an Apps.
 Apps have to be downloaded (from an 'app store' -eg Apple's app store, Google play) onto the mobile device and generally provide a different user experience -for example workflows and functions may be tailored to better exploit working on a mobile device.

-Apps may be specific to the library or library functionality may be incorporated into a wide university app.
-For example library system vendor Ex Libris provides campusM - an app that is designed for multiple functions, Some examples of apps
+Apps may be specific to the library or library functionality may be incorporated into a wider university app.
+For example, library system vendor Ex Libris (Clarivate) provides campusM - an app that is designed for multiple functions.

 From the web site: "With a focus on safety and contactless service, Innovative Mobile simplifies receiving online payments and provides low-cost patron self-service options, including a digital library card and a self-check via barcode or RFID.
 In addition, a “Curbside Pickup” option is available for patrons to reserve items in the app and be notified when it’s time to pick up, and an “I’m Here” option to alert the library the patron is ready for pickup curbside".